MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/authorization-codes.md

             string authorizationCode)
 ```

-This principle is illustrated below the code performing the application initialization located in the `Startup.cs` file, and, to add authentication with the Microsoft identity platform (formerly Azure AD) v2.0, you'll need to add the following code  (The comments in the code should be self-explanatory):
+This principle is illustrated below the code performing the application initialization located in the `Startup.cs` file, and, to add authentication with the Microsoft identity platform, you'll need to add the following code  (The comments in the code should be self-explanatory):

 ```csharp
  services.AddAuthentication(AzureADDefaults.AuthenticationScheme)